Asbestos Dangers After Storm Damage

 Lung and Other Cancers

-Asbestos exposure has been linked to lung cancer and other severe forms of asbestos-related cancer.
+Asbestos exposure has been linked to lung cancer and other severe forms of asbestos-related illness.
 The symptoms of lung cancer caused by asbestos include chest pain, persistent coughing, wheezing, shortness of breath, face or neck swelling, loss of appetite, fatigue and chronic respiratory infections.

 Smokers who work around the mineral are at the highest risk of developing lung cancer.
 However, anyone who is exposed can develop lung and other cancers.